 1. Miso Paste

-Miso is a fermented food and an essential seasoning for Japanese cooking.
+Miso paste is the essential flavor of miso soup.
+It is a fermented food and a basic seasoning for Japanese cooking.
 It's nutritious-rich, healthy, and contains beneficial bacteria that help create a healthier digestive environment (see the benefits here).

 Type of miso paste